A Shocking Experience

 Choosing white fillings can also help protect your health and the environment.
 Mercury serves as the binding agent to hold the metals together in amalgam restorations.
 Although the ADA reports that amalgam contains safe mercury levels, studies have found that people with metal fillings often show higher levels of mercury in their body.
 Not only could amalgam endanger your health, but the creation and disposal of these fillings harms the environment.

-At Winters Dental Excellence, we practice holistic dentistry in order to protect your whole health.
+At our office, we practice holistic dentistry in order to protect your whole health.
 We understand the health risks of metal fillings, and want you to know the facts about both types of fillings in order to make an educated choice that best suits your needs.
-If you need a cavity filled and would like to learn more about the benefits of white fillings over amalgam, please call 918-528-3330 to meet with a Tulsa dentist at Winters Dental Excellence.
+If you need a cavity filled and would like to learn more about the benefits of white fillings over amalgam, please call 918-528-3330 to meet with a Tulsa dentist today.